guilhermetavares/restkiss/docs/tutorial.rst

 This is just enough to get the ORM going & use some real data.

-The rest of the app (views, URLs, admin, forms, etc.) really aren't important for the purposes of creating a basic Restless API, so we'll ignore them for now.
+The rest of the app (views, URLs, admin, forms, etc.) really aren't important for the purposes of creating a basic Restkiss API, so we'll ignore them for now.

 Creating A Resource